micka-coder/talmedia/tanakh/judges/tanakh-judges-chapter-11-rashi_en.md

 ### passuk 11
 <b> All his stipulations.</b> The conditions between them.
-<b>Before Hachem, at Mitzpah.</b> Where everyone was assembled, as the Divine Presence rests upon multitudes.
+<b>Before Adonoy, at Mitzpah.</b> Where everyone was assembled, as the Divine Presence rests upon multitudes.

 ### passuk 12